 While bonding may fix minor concerns such as chipping and discoloration, as well as cure tooth decay, it has limits when compared to veneers.
 Both bonding and veneers can enhance the appearance of your teeth by changing the shade, shape, alignment, and spacing; however, because both procedures are so similar, it is advisable to discuss your needs and budget with your dentist to receive the best advice on which treatment is ideal for you.
 Also, keep in mind that several elements such as cost, durability, and materials all influence the sort of restoration you will obtain.
 Bonding may be useful for lesser forms of therapy, however, veneers or crowns may be more appropriate for bigger restorative instances.

-If you’re ready to find out if bonding or veneers are suitable for you, or if you have any concerns about either procedure, please contact Smiles of Memorial Of Houston to set up an appointment so we can help you achieve the smile of your dreams.
+If you’re ready to find out if bonding or veneers are suitable for you, or if you have any concerns about either procedure, please contact Smiles of Memorial to set up an appointment so we can help you achieve the smile of your dreams.